JiriTrecak/Laurine/README.md

 ## Supported Features

-While the Laurine is still very young project, it should cover most of regular usage.
-That being said, there are features that are still missing to have full coverage of everything, that localizations offer.
-Here is full list of features that will Laurine contain once it is complete.
+Laurine should suit most of developers, because it covers all the basic stuff.
+That being said, there are still things missing to have full coverage of what localizations have to offer.
+Here is the full list of features that will Laurine contain once it is complete:

 - [x] Basic localization strings to variables
 - [x] Complex localization strings to methods